 The most dangerous and most common failure mode at the $5M-$20M stage: the GTM strategy only one person fully understands... usually the founder.
 Everyone else executes pieces of it.
 Nobody has the full picture.
 When the founder is unavailable for a week, things stall.
 When they step back from the revenue process, it becomes clear that the GTM was running through a person rather than through a system.

-What this looks like: revenue team members making decisions that conflict because they do not have a complete picture of the strategy.
+What this looks like: revenue team members making decisions that conflict because they do not have a complete picture of the strategy of the strategy this is what happens when the GTM runs through a person rather than a system.
+The same dynamic shows up in process documentation: SOP debt produces the same founder-dependency problem and the fix follows the same logic.
 New hires taking months to become effective because the GTM context they need to operate is not written down anywhere.
 Pipeline performance that degrades when the founder is heads-down on other work.

 What to build:

 A shared GTM document that the team can access, understand, and update without the founder in the room.
+How to build a GTM plan your team can actually execute covers exactly what that document needs to contain.
 This document is not a strategy deck, it is an operational document that answers the four foundational questions: what are our active initiatives, who owns each, what resources are allocated, and what does success look like for each.

 The test: if you stepped away from revenue conversations for 30 days, would the GTM continue to execute at the same level?